woocommerce/qit-documentation/docs/cli/scripting.md

 ### Bash Script (bin/qit.sh)

 This script authenticates the QIT_USER and then runs security tests against the extension build.
 If the 'partner:remove' command is not available, it adds a partner using `QIT_USER` and `QIT_APP_PASSWORD`.
+For more information on how authentication works with QIT, see our [documentation around authentication](https://woocommerce.github.io/qit-documentation/#/authenticating).

 ```bash
 #!/bin/bash